-Housing Typology means a housing typology defined by its form and function in Sec.
+Housing Typology means a housing type defined by its form and function in Sec.
 30.36.020.

-Net Acreage means the total acreage of the lot minus any area proposed to be dedicated for future rights-of-way.
+Net Acre means the total acreage of the site minus any environmental constraints and permanent site encumbrances that are determined to be excluded from development during the project review process, and any area proposed to be dedicated for future rights-of-way.
+This definition differs from "net acreage" as defined in Chapter 30.04.